 Gamera vs. Guiron may be one of Gamera’s most recognisable outings; in no small part, I’m sure, because of the remarkable design of the titular Guiron.
-The knife-headed Guiron arguably epitomises the levels of fantasy and spectacle that the Showa Gamera series allowed itself, gleefully experimenting with weird and imaginative ideas that other films may have avoided.
+The knife-headed Guiron arguably epitomises the levels of fantasy that the Showa Gamera series allowed itself, gleefully experimenting with weird and imaginative ideas that other films may have avoided.
 While the film’s child heroes grow tiresome and their performances sometimes stifle engagement, the imagination on show throughout is a testament to how fun this movie is.
 It is unabashedly silly, and all the better for it.

 Gamera vs. Guiron sees two young boys, Akio (Nobuhiro Kajima) and Tom (Christopher Murphy), find an empty spacecraft in the woods near their homes.
-Climbing aboard, the boys activate the craft which departs Earth.
+Climbing aboard, the boys activate the craft, which departs Earth.
 Hurtling through space, the boys eventually land on a mysterious planet, Tera.
-Akio and Tom eventually meet two alien women living there, whose friendliness doesn’t last long, and we soon learn of their plans to eat the boys’ brains.
+Akio and Tom meet two alien women living there, whose friendliness doesn’t last long, and we soon learn of their plans to eat the boys’ brains.
 With the two children in mortal peril, the friend of all children, Gamera, arrives to save them and to do battle with the pet of our antagonists: Guiron.

 This isn’t the best that the Gamera series has to offer, but it is supremely enjoyable.
 A far cry from the darker tones of Shusuke Kaneko’s incredible ‘90s Gamera trilogy, and detached from the more introspective feel of 1966’s Gamera vs. Barugon, Gamera vs. Guiron is, perhaps, the pinnacle of the series’ call to its child-oriented demographic, going largely without adult characters for much of its run-time.
 Indeed, the very setting displaces Gamera vs. Guiron from the rest of the entire series; let alone the Showa era.
 Mostly taking place on another world, the production design is let loose with gleeful abandon.